Liberty Through Virtue

 John Adams College is preparing men and women to enter the world defending liberty, standing in humility, and upholding virtue.

-What Makes John Adams College Different
+What Makes John Adams College Distinct?

 Education for the Unknown